Xysticus speciese

 Behavior

-Ambush hunter that waits motionless for to come within reach.
+Ambush hunter that waits motionless for prey to come within reach.
 Individuals have been observed basking on warm surfaces in early spring.
 Late-season through ballooning has been documented, with individuals climbing vertical objects and standing on tiptoe to catch wind currents.

 Ecological Role